MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 You can enter in multiple GUIDs by using a comma to separate them.
 To view a list of disabled web parts, use Get-SPOTenant to get DisabledWebPartIds.

-To reenable disabled web parts, use the Set-SPOTenant with the -DisabledWebPartIds parameter and corresponding GUIDs.
-To reenable all disabled web parts, use Set-SPOTenant -DisabledWebPartIds @().
+To re-enable some disabled web parts, use the Set-SPOTenant with the -DisabledWebPartIds parameter and corresponding GUIDs that you still want to keep disabling.
+To re-enable all disabled web parts, use Set-SPOTenant -DisabledWebPartIds @().

 ```yaml
 Type: Guid[]